-Continuing our super-easy science experiments for kids that you can do, is this static electricity science experiment.
+Continuing our super-easy creative STEM activities try this static electricity science experiment.
 This experiment is so simple that I thought Monkey wouldn’t be interested at all, and almost didn’t try it, but she loved it!

 This experiment shows children the power of static electricity first-hand.